Volkswagen — Structural Authority Diagnostic

 Methodology

-The protocol evaluates observable behaviors, rituals, and institutional interactions across regions and platforms, treating brands not in isolation but as participants within larger cultural systems (such as money, trust, and compliance).
+The protocol evaluates observable behaviors, rituals, and institutional interactions across regions and platforms, treating objects not in isolation but as participants within larger cultural systems.
 Sentiment, opinion polling, and self-reported attitudes are explicitly excluded.

 A HASHLOCK mechanism is applied at each scoring stage to ensure that all outputs remain tamper-proof, reproducible, and insulated from reinterpretation once kernels are locked, preserving year-to-year comparability and analytical integrity.